golfvert/WIS2-GlobalCacheMonitoring/README.md

 - a. docker-compose.yml
 - b. flow.json, settings.js, flow_cred.json, package.json
 2. Create a directory within your $HOME eg. WIS2GlobalCacheMonitoring
-3. In this directory create additional directories: data, redis
+3. In this directory create additional directories: nodered, nodered/log, redis
-4. Copy the files from b. above in the data directory
+4. Copy the files from b. above in the nodered directory
 5. Check the docker-compose.yml to make sure that the ports exposed are available on your system.
 Adjust the volume accordingly.
-6. Configure all ENV variable required (Connection to MQTT brokers, delays,..) in the compose file
+6. Configure all ENV variable required (Connection to MQTT brokers, delays, whether to republish messages, log them,...) in the compose file.
 7. Start the docker stack using docker-compose.yml with `docker compose up -d`

 You can connect to the system where you started the container using http://@IP_Address:1880.
 It is possible to update the flows to tweak this to your needs.
-Eg. logging on file the messages for data not cached...
-The node `flogger` is installed but not currently used.
-It can be configured to log into the This web interface is not password protected.
+This web interface is not password protected.
 It can be protected, eg. using traefik to proxy NodeRed and add authentication and secured (HTTPS) access.